Bureau-du-Forestier-en-chef/FMT/README.md

   cd Documentation
   doxygen FMTdoxygenconfig
  ```
-+ To populate comments into R and Python sources files (files starting with R and PY):
++ To populate comments into R and Python source files (files starting with R and PY):

  ```powershell
   cd Documentation